yujunz/gitlab.com-runbooks/howto/alerts_manual.md

   }
 ```

-This will result in a critical alert posted in slack channes `#prometheus-alerts` and `#infrastructure`, pagerduty with a link to https://dev.gitlab.com/cookbooks/runbooks/blob/master/howto/manage-cehpfs.md.
+This will result in a critical alert posted in slack channes `#prometheus-alerts` and `#production`, pagerduty with a link to https://dev.gitlab.com/cookbooks/runbooks/blob/master/howto/manage-cehpfs.md.
 Important part is the end or url - `howto/manage-cehpfs.md`.
 It is taken from annotation `runbook`.
 Runbook will provide information how to manage situation alerted.
 Main principle of the runbook should be - `don't make me think`.
+For channel you can use `#production`, `#ci`, `#gitaly` values.

 ### What if I want to add more data?